 Yeah, my inner 5 year old could totally love some German food.

-- 10 oz balsamic ketchup sub regular ketchup and some balsamic vinegar if you can't find this fancy version
+- 10 oz ketchup (balsamic) sub regular ketchup and some balsamic vinegar if you can't find this fancy version

 - 15 oz can tomato sauce

-- 1 teas sugar
+- 1 tsp sugar

-- 1 teas onion powder
+- 1 tsp onion powder

-- 2 tbs curry powder
+- 2 tbsp curry powder

-- 1 tbs smoked paprika
+- 1 tbsp smoked paprika

-- 1 teas red wine vinegar
+- 1 tsp red wine vinegar

 - salt and pepper

-- 1 14 oz package bratwursts
+- 14 oz bratwursts

-- red onions
+- 1 oz red onions

-In a large skillet, heat the balsamic ketchup, tomato sauce, sugar, onion powder, curry powder, smoked paprika, and red wine vinegar over medium heat until it simmers.
+- In a large skillet, heat the balsamic ketchup, tomato sauce, sugar, onion powder, curry powder, smoked paprika, and red wine vinegar over medium heat until it simmers.
 Reduce heat and let cook for 20 to 30 minutes, until reduced a bit.
 Season with salt and pepper to taste.

 - Slice the brats into 1/2" slices and add to curry ketchup sauce in a single layer.
 Simmer until heated through and sausage begins to crisp around the edges.

-Serve currywurst over french fries (or in this case pierogies) and sprinkle with red onions, if your loved ones aren't onion hating commies like my own.
+- Serve currywurst over french fries (or in this case pierogies) and sprinkle with red onions, if your loved ones aren't onion hating commies like my own.